jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 The rest keeps running.

 But in my own system, the whole internet is really just one process.
-So what needs to be done, is analyse the advantages people think they can only get from isolated processes, (advantages, that are probably only precautions for problems) and see what solutions for those problems will be implemented in my own system.
+So what needs to be done, is analyse the advantages people think they can only get from isolated processes, (advantages, that are probably only precautions for problems) and see what solutions for those problems might be implemented in my own system.

 JJ